petterh/textedit/docs/Chapter-11-Wait-a-Moment.md

 What’s wrong with this picture?
 Consider the following sequence of events:

-# When the lengthy operation starts, the cursor is an IDC{"_"}ARROW, a fact remembered by hcurSave.
+# When the lengthy operation starts, the cursor is an IDC_ARROW, a fact remembered by hcurSave.
 # During the operation, the user moves the mouse, and the hourglass cursor comes to rest on a split bar.
 # The operation ends, and the cursor is changed back to an arrow.